niblse/barriers_to_bioinformatics_integration/data_cleaning_scripts/README.md

     - White

 a separate category 'underrepresented' was created for non-white, non-asian respondents who are not considered underrepresented in life science.

+*decoded_df_w_faculty_preperation.csv*
+- Bins faculty bioinformatics training experience into the following categories:
+    - No Training
+    - Self-taught
+    - Workshops and Bootcamps
+    - Formal Training (from some undergraduate training, to bioinformatics graduate degree)